5 Great Website Structure Tips for SEO

-When you think about SEO, the first thing that pops into your head is probably keywords.
+When you think about SEO, perhaps one of the first things that pops up in your head is keywords.
 So much effort for developing your content marketing plan is put into finding the right keywords to boost your ranking.
-How much do you worry about the structure of your actual web page?
+However, how much do you worry about your actual website structure?

-What is meant by the website structure?
+What is site structure and why does it matter?
 Think of website structure as the foundation or the bones of your website.
-It incorporates the technical components such as navigation, the links between pages, and more.
+It incorporates the technical components such as navigation, links between pages and more.
 The design and content exist on top of it, creating what the user sees.
 Search engine algorithms see the foundational structure and analyze how it affects things like user experience when determining your overall ranking and score.

 One of the most important components of your website is the experience it provides for your visitors.
 You want to make your website easy to use so that users remain on the page and come back.
 Plus, Google and other search engines include user experience in their rankings.